contrast-bot/cratecore/BRAINSTORM.md

 - Gems and Items **can** be traded or gifted.
 - All crates and items cost Gems to buy.
 - Points serve only as progression score and prestige trigger.
 - Bot settings, economy, and database are **global**, not guild-specific.
+- Developer commands are prefix-only.
+User commands are slash-only.

 ---